Antoinette Brown Blackwell

 Antoinette Louisa Brown, later Antoinette Brown Blackwell (May 20, 1825 – November 5, 1921), was the first woman to be ordained as a mainstream Protestant minister in the United States.
 She was a well-versed public speaker on the paramount issues of her time and distinguished herself from her contemporaries with her use of religious faith in her efforts to expand women's rights.
+She was also known for her science based refutation of Darwin's gender bias in The Descent of Man, and Selection in Relation to Sex with her book The Sexes Throughout Nature.

 Early life and education

 Antoinette Louisa Brown's childhood home, located at 1099 Pinnacle Road in Henrietta, NY.

 Brown was born the youngest of seven in Henrietta, New York, to Joseph Brown and Abby Morse.
 Brown was recognized as highly intelligent as early as three years old.
 The preaching of evangelist Charles Grandison Finney from nearby Rochester led Brown's family to join the Congregational Church.
 After daring to inject a prayer into her family's religious observance, Brown was accepted into the church before the age of nine.
 Shortly after becoming a member of the congregation, she began to preach during Sunday meetings.
 In 1841 at the age of 16, after completing her requisite early schooling at Monroe County Academy, Brown taught school herself.
 She did not intend to spend her life teaching and so she set her sights on a degree in theology from Oberlin College and a career in the pulpit.